tonybaloney/tonybaloney.github.io/blog/python-gets-a-jit.md

 print(exec(compiled_function))
 ```

 What was the point in that?
 Well the resulting code does the same thing, but it should run faster.
-I gave the two implementations to [rich bench](https://pypi.org/project/richbench/) and the copy-and-patch method runs 22x faster.
+I gave the two implementations to [rich bench](https://pypi.org/project/richbench/) and the copy-and-patch method runs faster _(Keep in mind though that loops in Python are very slow compared to C.)_

 ## Why a copy-and-patch JIT?